AWS-South-Wales-User-Group/qldb-bicycle-licence/README.md

   DELETE - https://{example}.execute-api.eu-west-1.amazonaws.com/dev/licences
 ```

+For more information about the backend setup, see the individual [readme](/backend) file.

 ### Frontend

 At this point, the UI can be deployed and configured.
 The first step is to update the frontend Amplify configuration in ```./frontend/src/index.js``` with the base URL endpoint.